 If we receive personal information about you that we have not requested, and we determine that we could not have lawfully collected that information under the APPs had we asked for it, we will destroy or de-identify the information if it is lawful and reasonable to do so.

 Use of personal information

 We only use your personal information for the purpose for which it was provided to us, for related purposes or as required or permitted by law.
 Such purposes include:

-- in the ordinary course of conducting our business.
-For example, supplying or acquiring products and services, responding to your enquiries and feedback, and providing information about our events, news, publications and products and services that may be of interest to you;
+- conducting the ordinary affairs of our business, e.g., supplying or acquiring products and services (and in proposals or tenders for such work), responding to your enquiries and feedback, and providing information about our events, news, publications and products and services that may be of interest to you;

 - market research and product and service development, so that we are able to better understand our customers’ needs and tailor our future products and services accordingly;

 - performing general administration, reporting and management functions, e.g., invoicing and account management, payment processing, risk management, training, quality assurance and managing suppliers;

 - employment-related purposes, such as recruiting and providing services to staff;

 - as part of a sale (or proposed sale) of all or part of our business; and

 - other purposes related to or in connection with our business, including meeting our legal and contractual obligations to third parties and for internal corporate governance purposes.